huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 ```

 The visualization function for depth [`~pipelines.marigold.marigold_image_processing.MarigoldImageProcessor.visualize_depth`] applies one of [matplotlib's colormaps](https://matplotlib.org/stable/users/explain/colors/colormaps.html) (`Spectral` by default) to map the predicted pixel values from a single-channel `[0, 1]` depth range into an RGB image.
-With `Spectral` colormap, pixels with near depth are painted red, and far pixels are assigned blue color.
+With the `Spectral` colormap, pixels with near depth are painted red, and far pixels are assigned blue color.
 The 16-bit PNG file stores the single channel values mapped linearly from the `[0, 1]` range into `[0, 65535]`.
-Below are the raw and the visualized predictions; as can be seen, dark areas (moustache) are easier to distinguish in the visualization:
+Below are the raw and the visualized predictions; as can be seen, dark areas (mustache) are easier to distinguish in the visualization:

 <table>
     <tr>